nginx/unit-docs/source/howto/symfony.rst

    .. code-block:: console

       $ cd /path/to/
-      $ symfony new --demo my_project
+      $ symfony new --demo app

-   This creates the app's directory tree at :file:`/path/to/my_project`.
+   This creates the app's directory tree at :file:`/path/to/app/`.
 Its :file:`public/` subdirectory contains both the root :file:`index.php` and the static files; if your app requires additional :file:`.php` scripts, also store them here.